Frequently Asked Questions

 Can I file bankruptcy without a lawyer?
 Yes, you can.
 But the bankruptcy laws are now so complex that the vast majority of cases filed without a lawyer fail.
 A case that is dismissed, even for purely technical reasons, can reduce your options to eliminate your debt.
 Further, the attorney fees in re-filed cases are generally higher.
 In short, it’s cheaper and less stressful to have a lawyer do it right the first time.

 How much does it cost to file bankruptcy?
 Chapter 7 court filing fees in Georgia are $335.
 Chapter 13 court filing fees in Georgia are $310.
 This does not include attorneys’ fees paid to our office, which are determined after an assessment of each client’s circumstances.
 Our fees are very competitive across North Georgia.
 As for attorney fees, they vary based upon the nature of the case.
 They are explained up front, and there are no hidden charges.
-In a Chapter 7, you can refer your creditors to us while you make payments.
-In a Chapter 13, your fees are part of your re-organization plan.
+In a Chapter 13, your fees are part of your re-organization plan and paid over time.
+In a Chapter 7, you can make payments to our firm until you are ready to file your case with the court.

 How do I know if it’s the right time to file bankruptcy?
 Rarely is there an exact point in time when it becomes clear that bankruptcy protection is the right choice.
 For many, the fact that they’re researching the issue on the web is a good indicator that now is the time.
 A free consultation with an experienced bankruptcy lawyer can help provide clarity as to the options and timing of taking legal action.
 The lawyers at Berry & Associates are available to discuss your unique situation, and make a sound recommendation, based on many years of experience.